Trump tries a new response after George Floyd's death

 WASHINGTON (AP) — It was the kind of personal statement expected from a president in response to the disturbing video of a black man gasping for help as a white policeman pinned him to the street by the neck.
 But it was a very different tone for President Donald Trump, who has often been silent in the face of white-on-black violence and has a long history of defending police.

-“I feel very, very badly," Trump said Thursday of George Floyd's death while handcuffed and in the custody of police in Minneapolis.
+“I feel very, very badly," Trump said Thursday of George Floyd's death while handcuffed and in the custody of Minneapolis police.
 "That’s a very shocking sight.”

 “This is the first race-tinged case that I’ve ever heard him address” as president, said the Rev. Al Sharpton, a civil rights activist and Trump critic who has known the president for decades.
 “So therefore he cannot be upset when people feel that it’s empty words because it is so out of character.”